GufranBhatti/GufranBhatti/README.md

 ![github](https://user-images.githubusercontent.com/58569042/215321193-20815cdc-d2fb-4a75-b708-701be6bd535c.png)

 <h1 align="center">
-Hi there, 👋 I am Gufran Bhatti.
+Hi there, 👋 I am Gufran Bhatti from 🇵🇰.
 </h1>
 <h4 align = "center">
 I am a developer, a teacher, love to travel, and a cricket and football lover.